tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 - Values in the range 0x0000-0xfeff are assigned via Specification Required {{!RFC8126}}.
 - Values in the range 0xff00-0xffff are reserved for Private Use {{!RFC8126}}.

+The procedures for requesting values in the Specification Required space are specified in Section 17 of {{!RFC844}}.

 --- back